-Through my company, Connections At Work, LLC, I have created this website to recognize and log the stories of small technical enterprises that have been trained in and are using Clean Language and to encourage others to learn about them.
-We want to share inspiration and tips from those companies as well as to offer Clean Language based training material and courses to supplement you in your business agility journey.
+We will recognize and log the stories of small technical enterprises that have been trained in and are using Clean Language a.
+We want to share inspiration and tips from those companies as well as to offer Clean Language based training and courses to supplement you in your business agility journey.
 I will continue to maintain the Connections At Work company page and my Adaptive Collaboration blog as separate websites.

 WHat are the CLEAN Questions